peteroupc/MailLib/docs/PeterO.Mail.Message.md

 The parameter  <i>bytes</i>
  is null.

+ * PeterO.Mail.MessageDataException:
+The message is malformed.
+See the remarks.

 <a id="Void_ctor_System_IO_Stream"></a>
 ### Message Constructor

     public Message(
         System.IO.Stream stream);

  Initializes a new instance of the [PeterO.Mail.Message](PeterO.Mail.Message.md) class.
-Reads from the given Stream object to initialize the message.
+Reads from the given Stream object to initialize the email message.

+    <b>Remarks:</b> This constructor parses an email message, and extracts its header fields and body, and throws a MessageDataException if the message is malformed.
+However, even if a MessageDataException is thrown, it can still be possible to display the message, especially because most email malformations seen in practice are benign in nature (such as the use of very long lines in the message).
+One way an application can handle the exception is to read all the bytes from the stream, to display the message, or part of it, as raw text (using  `DataUtilities.GetUtf8String(bytes, true)` ), and to optionally extract important header fields, such as From, To, Date, and Subject, from the message's text using the  `ExtractHeaderField`  method.
+Even so, though, any message for which this constructor throws a MessageDataException ought to be treated with suspicion.

   <b>Parameters:</b>

  * <i>stream</i>: A readable data stream.